5 Ways to Study the Moon with Preschoolers

 Have your child take a look around, pick up rocks to take home, and feel the ground.
 What’s it like on the moon?
 Are there flowers and plants or only dust and rocks?

-After your child has finished exploring the moon, remember to fly the lunar landing craft back to the Apollo before heading back to Earth!
+After your child has finished exploring the moon’s surface, remember to fly the lunar landing craft back to the Apollo before heading back to Earth!

 Head Outside to Look at the Moon

-Head outside to take a look at the moon.
+Head outside to take a look at the moon in the night sky.
 Ask your child about why the moon shines, what the shady areas are, and think about how far away the moon is.

-Ask your preschooler if they can remember what shape the moon is right now.
+Ask your preschooler if they know what shape the moon is right now.
 Is it a full moon, new moon, or crescent moon?
 What makes the moon change shape like it does?

 July 20th is a fabulous time to study the moon with your children.
 Use your imagination to recreate the Apollo 11 mission, try the crater activity from the Moon book, and enjoy learning with your kids.